IUrreta/DatabaseEditor/README.md

 It's developed by the same guy (me, u/ignaciourreta on Reddit) who developed multiple scripts for the F1 Manager 22 game as the driver trasnfer script, custom calendar, edit stats, or edit performance of cars

 When I developed those scripts, more specifically the driver transfers script for the Script Manager for F1M22 I always had in mind to devlop a tool like this to make it easier to the user to take advantage of my scripts

+### What can I actually edit with the Database Editor? ###

+As of today, the supported functionalities are making driver transfers and editing driver stats.
+Driver transfers include F1 official drivers, reserves, drivers from F2, F3, or even from their sofa if they have retired!
+Editing stats include any of the 9 stats that add up to calculate the overall rating of the driver.

+Don't worry if there has been driver changes in your save, or if any driver has gained or lost performance in any statistic.
+You'll be able to see those changes on the Database Editor.

 ## What do I need to use the Database Editor? ##
 You'll need to have installed on your computer 2 things: Python and NodeJS.